 What about your own children?

-As we are learning to love ourselves more and more and to love our children truly unconditional, we all need to be less and less of an actor and can become more whole, more authentic, more true to our essential nature.
+As we are learning to love ourselves more and more and to love our children unconditionally, we all need to be less and less of an actor and can become more whole, more authentic, and more true to our essential nature.

 Relationship Coaching and Conscious Parenting

-If you are enjoying my posts you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
-All you need to do is to click the follow button in the right hand corner of your screen.
+If you enjoy my posts, you can follow Greendoor to receive an e-mail notification whenever I post a new blog.